Advantages of Owning a Home

 You will need money for a down payment and closing costs, plus any move related expenses and maintenance or repair costs for your home.

-- Down Payment – Your down payment is a percentage of the property value and is usually from 3 to 20%, or more if you want a lower loan amount.
+- Down Payment – Your down payment is a percentage of the property value and is usually from 3 to 20%.
 This can vary by the type of mortgage you obtain.
-Also, if your down payment is less than 20%, you may be required to pay mortgage insurance (PMI or MI)

 - Closing Costs – these are settlement costs involved in purchasing your home.
-They range from 2 to 7% of the property value and include such things as points (a percentage paid for securing a particular interest rate), financing fees, taxes, title insurance, pre-paid and escrow items, and your down payment.
-You will receive an estimate of these costs prior to closing.
+They range from 2 to 7% of the property value depending on several variables that are unique to each purchase.

 Determining Right Home For You